asyncapi/community/docs/styleguide/seo.md

 SEO (Search Engine Optimization) refers to the methods and strategies used to enhance the visibility of a website's content in search engine results.

-### Why is important in our Documentation?
+### Why is important in Technical Documentation?

-Implementing SEO practices would make it easier for our users and others to find them, resulting in more contributions and people to our community.
+Implementing SEO practices would make it easier for users and others to find them, resulting in more contributions and people to the community.

 ### SEO Best Practices